boyko11/ML-Notes/ML.md

 ## KNN
+* 1 downside of remembering is no generalization, you may not find a record that exactly matches the query point
+* 1-NN will likely overfit, especially if the query point and the training point are identical - you may model the noise
+* It is also possible that the query matches different records - same feature data, but different labels
 * Many techniques construct function approximation only on the neighborhood of the query.
 * Not generalizing over the entire instance space could be very beneficial when the target function is very complex
 * Cost of classifying can be high - all computation take place at classification time.
-* KNN and similar, usually consider all attributes.
+* KNN and similar, usually considers all attributes.
 If the target concept depends only on some, but not all attributes, similar instances might be far away in eucledian space
 * Locally Weighted Regression can be viewed as generalization of KNN
 * KNN never forms explicit general hypothesis for the target function
 * KNN classification - you count your neighbors and classify as the highest count for a class.
 Regression - you take the mean of the neighbors.
 * KNN - you can also weight by distance.
-The closer the nighbor is, the higher the weight in the vote or in calculating the mean.
+The closer the neighbor is, the higher the weight in the vote or in calculating the mean.
 One possible weight calculation - 1 / distance^2.
 If the distance is 0, assign the label of the 0 distance training instance as a class(or projection) for the query record.
 If more than one zero distance training records - majority(or mean)
 * Weights allow considering all training records.
 If all training records are considered - tha algo is called Global, if only the k-nearest records are considered, the algo is called Local.
 Global methods would be slower, since the computation would be more expensive.
 * Taking weighted average over k-nearest neoghbors, can smooth out the impact of isolated noisy records
 * Inductive bias - similarity is assumed by closeness in eucledian space